BAC Lightning F6

 .

-You also get a very nice metal ring for the intake.
+You also get a very nice metal ring for the intake which is far better than the one in the kit.
 It needs putty and sanding to get a good fuselage fit.

 All fuselage seams were filled and smoothened with wet sanding.
 Try to avoid scratches as much as possible as to avoid lot of polishing work because of the gloss metal surface finish later on.